SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Quoting Nikhil on the issues in the Group Discussion format of 2023:

-- A lot of participants were introverted or had social anxiety, and though they had ideas to contribute to the discussion, a lack of confidence prevented them from doing so.
+- Many participants were introverted or experienced social anxiety; though they had ideas to contribute to the discussion, a lack of confidence prevented them from doing so.
 - The group discussion format quickly turns into a ‘loudest person gets the room’ kind of situation, where a person comfortable with pushing their ideas through and holding their stance through all the noise wins.
-- The discussion takes the shape of the social dynamic holding the group in place, which dilutes the breadth and quality of discussion.
+- The discussion often takes shape according to the social dynamic of the group, which dilutes the breadth and quality of the discussion.

 Why is this bad?
 - Except maybe for panel deliberation, the skills tested in the group discussion round are never explicitly used in parliamentary debating.
 Sure, skills like quick thinking and being adaptive are transferable, but there are other methods to assess this.